MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgSite.md

     - `[Sets <IMicrosoftGraphTermStoreSet[]>]`: Collection of all sets available in the term store.
 This relationship can only be used to load a specific term set.
   - `[TermStores <IMicrosoftGraphTermStore1[]>]`: The collection of termStores under this site.

-COLUMNS <IMicrosoftGraphColumnDefinition1\[]>: The collection of column definitions reusable across lists under this site.
+COLUMNS <IMicrosoftGraphColumnDefinition[]>: The collection of column definitions reusable across lists under this site.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Boolean <IMicrosoftGraphBooleanColumn>]`: booleanColumn
     - `[(Any) <Object>]`: This indicates any property can be added to this object.